Prong4107/scalpel/README.md

 ## Requirements

-Scalpel is compatible with Windows and Linux.
+Scalpel is compatible with Windows, Linux and MacOS.

 -   OpenJDK >= `17`
 -   Python >= `3.10`